Digital marketing is an invaluable resource for any nonprofit that wants to optimize its advocacy, fundraising, impact, and stewardship.

 - Remarketing efforts

-For display advertising, like banner and video ads, how much money a nonprofit spends to earn a donation depends largely on organization size, reputation, and recognition.
+For display advertising, like banner and video ads, how much money a nonprofit spends to earn a donation depends largely on the organization’s size, reputation, and recognition.

-The significant difference boils down to budget and name recognition.
-Smaller nonprofits have less recognition and users often perform more research before donating to the cause, whereas large nonprofits already have an established trust factor and require less scrutiny.
+The significant difference boils down to budget, industry, and name recognition.
+Smaller nonprofits have less recognition and smaller budgets to raise awareness; consequently, users often perform more research before donating to the cause.
+Whereas large nonprofits already have an established trust factor, bigger budgets and require less scrutiny.

-For small nonprofits, display ads are best used to build brand awareness or remarket users who have previously interacted with your website.
+For small nonprofits, text and search ads are best used to build brand awareness or remarket to users who have previously interacted with your website.
 Check out PPC Hero’s guide for more information about remarketing purposes and strategies.

 After you’ve optimized your search opportunities, use remarketing to target users with display ads.